KalmeMarq/bedrock-wiki/concepts/json-ui.md

 }
 ```

 `Wait` animation example.
-It's used when you want no animation between two other animtions.
+It's used when you want no animation between two other animations.
 {% include filepath.html path="RP/ui/example_file.json"%}
 ```jsonc
 {